 Asanas have healing properties.
 The benefits are endless, but the ones I consider most important are listed here.

-When you do inverted postures you kick-start circulation.
-This not only prevents ailments such as obesity, peripheral vascular disease and high blood cholesterol, but also rejuvenates and revitalizes your systems.
+When you do inverted postures, you kick-start circulation.
+This prevents ailments such as obesity, peripheral vascular disease, and high blood cholesterol and rejuvenates and revitalizes your systems.

 Chest-expanding asanas help you breathe correctly and release tension